auth0/docs/articles/quickstart/webapp/any/01-login.md

 - See the [JWT section of our website](/jwt) for more information about the structure of a JWT.

-- Refer to the [libraries section on the JWT.io website](https://jwt.io/#libraries-io) in order to obtain a library for your programming language of choice which will assist you in decoding the `id_token`.
+- Refer to the [libraries section on the JWT.io website](https://jwt.io/#libraries-io) in order to obtain a library for your programming language of choice which will decode the `id_token`.

 Once the JWT is decoded, extract the information about the user from the Payload of the `id_token`.